Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Results

 Future CMB data will yield improved constraints on \rgw{} and \ns{}.
-The South Pole Observatory (the combination of the \BK{} and SPT experiments), the Simons Observatory, and the LiteBIRD mission all aim to achieve near $\sigma(\rgw{})=10^{-3}$ in the next decade \citep[][\BK{} Collaboration in prep., Simons Observatory Collaboration in prep.]{lb23, simonsobservatorycollab19}.
+The South Pole Observatory (the combination of the \BK{} and SPT experiments), the Simons Observatory, and the LiteBIRD mission all aim to achieve near $\sigma(\rgw{})=10^{-3}$ in the next decade \citep[][\BK{} Collaboration in prep.]{lb23, simonsobservatorycollab19, sofc2025, so_bb_new}.
 At the same time, adding data from these missions to \planck{} data will also allow to reduce the uncertainty on the scalar spectral index to $\sigma(\ns{})\approx2\times 10^{-3}$ through improved measurements of the polarisation and lensing power spectra \citep{simonsobservatorycollab19, sofc2025, lb23, prabhu24, vitrier25}.
 Together, these improvements lead to a reduction in the allowed \rgw{}-\ns{} parameter volume (using the figure of merit) by a factor of $16$ compared to the SPA+BK constraints above.

 In Figure \ref{fig:rns_forecast} we show how the anticipated constraints of $\sigma(\rgw{})=10^{-3},\,\sigma(\ns)=2\times 10^{-3}$ compare to different theoretical predictions.
 We centre the constraints on $3\times10^{-3}$ for \rgw{} and for \ns{} either on the central value of the SPA+BK or SPA+BK+DESI constraints.
 While the improved sensitivity to \rgw{} is invaluable, robust \ns{} constraints are just as important to confidently explore inflationary models.
-To illustrate this point, the compatibility of the anticipated constraints with the prediction for Higgs inflation changes from $2.0\,\sigma$ to $4.4\,\sigma$ depending on the adopted central value for \ns{}.
-For the higher \ns{} central value Starobinsky inflation would be disfavoured at $6.0\,\sigma$; this would be a significant change to our understanding of inflation compared to the conclusions drawn following the \planck{} mission \citep{planck18-10, bicep2keck21b, ferreira25}.
+To illustrate this point, still to lowest order in slow-roll parameters and without taking into account reheating uncertainties, the compatibility of the anticipated constraints with the prediction for Higgs (Starobinsky) inflation changes from $2.0\,(3.7) \,\sigma$ to $4.4\, (6.0) \sigma$ depending on the adopted central value for \ns{}.
 Among the range of \ns{} values predicted by the chosen class of polynomial $\alpha$-attractors for $47\leq\efold{}\leq 57$, there are models compatible with both forecasts at $<1\,\sigma$.
 The forecasts above do not take future BAO data into account.